FREQUENTLY ASKED QUESTIONS:

 Yes!
 Even if you think you may not qualify for any federal or state aid it is still worth completing the FAFSA.
 Many third party funding agencies will also ask you to complete the FAFSA.

-It is a way to electronically sign a FAFSA on the web, may also be used to sign a loan application online and is usually four digits in length.
+It is a way to electronically sign a FAFSA on the web, may also be used to sign a loan application online.

 What is Central Lakes College (CLC) code for the FAFSA?